Nigel Wrench: Banksy interview

-2015 - present
+Archival work

 In February 2015 Wrench released ZA86, a limited-edition cassette, through specialist label The Tapeworm.
 A sleeve note describes it as: "apartheid South Africa, 1986, through the headphones of a young radio reporter".
-A review in The Quietus took the opportunity to sum up his career: "Few journalists have quite so intimately captured the essence of their era's great moral panics as Nigel Wrench".
+A review in The Quietus said: "Few journalists have quite so intimately captured the essence of their era's great moral panics as Nigel Wrench".

 Wrench's second cassette for Tapeworm, ZA87, a piece of audio verité documenting a political funeral in Soweto in 1987, was released in March 2021.

-Wrench was for many years a voluntary director of Duckie Ltd, the award-winning LGBT+ performance group.

-Nigel Wrench now uses the name he was born with, Stephen Wrench, and has contributed, among others, an interview with Lloyd Russell-Moyle for Brighton's Gscene magazine.

-In April 2022, Wrench released a field recording called /Disco/Football recorded at non league alt-football outfit Whitehawk FC.

-"Switch Off That Machine",released in May 2025, is a third collection of archive recordings intended, a sleeve note says, as “a warning for the present and the future, from the past of apartheid South Africa", digitally free on Bandcamp and as a limited edition compact disc.
+Switch Off That Machine, released in May 2025, is a third collection of archive recordings intended, a sleeve note says, as “a warning for the present and the future, from the past of apartheid South Africa", digitally free on Bandcamp and as a limited edition compact disc.
 Bandcamp rated "Switch Off That Machine" as one of 'The Best Field Recordings of May 2025'.